 If you’ve read this blog before you know I am critical of Black feminists-nationalists, a small group that attempts to galvanize Black women via Black male denigration.
 This group attempts to claim they represent Black women’s interests despite that most Black women do not identify with their ideology.
 Their style of argumentation is usually not to confront people directly, but to dismiss them in tertiary conversations over social media and use attitude, sass, and dismissive gestures & hashtags (e.g. #BoyBie and #MasculinitySoFragile) over facts or peer-reviewed data.
 Let’s stay clear: they are on a mission to legitimize themselves as a political demographic.
 By stereotyping Black men as monsters, they can better define themselves as more humane.

-Their latest salvo in their fabricated war against Black men is via ‘Very Smart Brothas’ from TheRoot.com’s Damon Young.
+The latest salvo in their fabricated war against Black men is via ‘Very Smart Brothas’ from TheRoot.com’s Damon Young.
 His latest “essay” entitled, “Straight Black Men Are the White People of Black People,” is an open assault on hetero Black males.
 Somehow, he divides gay and straight Black men, despite that Black men tend to be treated (and socialized) similarly as far as being Black men in a racist society.
-Meaning most Black men are still men, and their masculinities are often overlooked (for better or for worse) when they are assessed.
-Here, the assumption that gay Black men laud femininity is what makes gay masculinities acceptable.
-In other words, the only thing that makes gay Black men acceptable to feminists in contrast to hetero Black men is their supposed willingness to counter hypermasculinity with performances of “feminine-influenced” masculinities.
-It’s a narcissistically sanctioned femininity that complements Black feminists where gay Black men are considered honorable Black women, while simultaneously ignoring how these men are still men and subject to the vulnerabilities that Black men suffer from.
+Meaning most Black men are still men, and their masculinities are often overlooked (for better or for worse) when they are assessed by society.
+Here, the assumption is that gay Black men laud femininity, thus making gay masculinities acceptable.
+In other words, the only thing that makes gay Black men acceptable to feminists in contrast to hetero-Black men is their supposed willingness to counter hypermasculinity with performances of “feminine-approved” masculinities.
+It’s a narcissistically-sanctioned femi-masculinity that complements Black feminists, where gay Black men are considered honorable Black women, while simultaneously ignoring how these men are still men and subject to the vulnerabilities that Black men suffer from.
 Yet ironically, there is not a data-set that I’ve found that delineates between Black gay and straight men as far as their progressivism or enlightened sense of gender roles.